Constitutional Validity of Farmer’s Protest and New Farm Laws

 DEMAND OF THE FARMERS

-The farmers are heavily demanding for the scrapping of the new farm laws.
+The farmers are heavily demanding the scrapping of the new farm laws.
 They are not ready to end the ongoing protest till the entire new farm laws are being repealed.
-They believed that putting a stay is not a permanent one and it may start being implemented any moment, if the Supreme Court affirms it.
-The President of Indian Farmer’s Union states, “putting a stay on the laws is never a big deal and a complete solution.
+They believed that putting a stay is not a permanent one and it may start being implemented any moment if the Supreme Court affirms it.
+The President of the Indian Farmer’s Union states, “putting a stay on the laws is never a big deal and a complete solution.
 We want complete repealing of these laws and declare them as constitutionally invalid.

 The new farm laws have done one positive thing across the country and that is the whole people came together to fight for injustice.
-The right to protest is not just a fundamental right but also it is a moral right as well as duty of every citizen to fight against the odd.
+The right to protest is not just a fundamental right but also it is a moral right as well as the duty of every citizen to fight against the odds.